-The Motor Development sub-domain covers goals seventeen through twenty of the Idaho Early Learning Guidelines.
+The Motor Development sub-domain covers goals 17 through 20 of the Idaho Early Learning Guidelines.

 Scroll down to see the age group you are most interested in.
 Click on the goal to learn more about the goal's: